- Posted by Juan Barbero

 Explaining the methodology used for the characterization of the ultraviolet photodiodes used in the Curiosity rover.

-The study of the Mars atmospheric conditions is of great importance for both, the preparation of future missions as well as the verification of the actual atmospheric situation during the operation of instruments on Mars.
-ALTER has actively participated in the Rover Environmental Monitoring Station (REMS) and Mars Environmental Dynamics Analyzer (MEDA) projects for the development of environmental stations working on Curiosity and Perseverance rovers respectively.
+The study of the Mars atmospheric conditions is of great importance for both the preparation of future missions and the verification of the actual atmospheric situation during the operation of instruments on Mars.
+ALTER has actively participated in the Rover Environmental Monitoring Station (REMS), and Mars Environmental Dynamics Analyzer (MEDA) projects to develop environmental stations working on Curiosity and Perseverance rovers, respectively.